B4R05/redux-aws-invoicer/README.md

-# (NOTE: entire backend has migrated to AWS, mongo-express-node files are being deleted, styling being revamped and further updates being made.)
+# (NOTE: New features are continuously being added)

 # Invoicer